soc/soc.me/_languages/unified-condition-expressions-exceptions.md

 This might require adding some amount of language magic to deal with the `throws` construct though, depending on the expressiveness of the core language.

+Considering the costs and the complexity involved, it may be a better approach to simply drop exceptions from the design of the language and do without this additional layer of control flow.